Community Support Network of Nevada County

 CSN Steering Committee

 The direction for CSN meetings is guided by a small group of members who have volunteered to participate in this leadership role and are committed … are available to attend monthly Network meetings as well as monthly steering committee meetings … will act as liaison to one of the identified essential functions and help develop an action group to fulfill activities to meet their function … agree to a time commitment of approximately 8 hours per month … accept responsibility for their share of leadership and facilitation of periodic network meetings … and will support the generative culture of the Network.
-Current members are: Lael Walz, EMQ FamiliesFirst; Lindsay Dunckel, First 5 of Nevada County and CAPC Board; Lynn Woerner, Kare Crisis Nursery; Marcia Westbrook, Child Care Coordinating Council and CAPC Board; Ned Russell, 40 Assets; Kristen McGrew, Countywide Coordinator of Safe Schools Healthy Students and CAPC Board; Charleen DeWitt, CAPC; Rachel Peña Roos, Victor Community Support Services and CAPC Chair; Cindy Santa Cruz-Reed; Guinevere Ewing, PLEAG Parent Representative.
+Current members are: Lael Walz, EMQ FamiliesFirst; Lindsay Dunckel, First 5 of Nevada County and CAPC Board; Lynn Woerner, Kare Crisis Nursery; Marcia Westbrook, Child Care Coordinating Council and CAPC Board; Ned Russell, 40 Assets; Kristen McGrew, Countywide Coordinator of Safe Schools Healthy Students and CAPC Board; Charleen DeWitt, CAPC; Rachel Peña Roos, LCSW, Victor Community Support Services and CAPC Chair; Cindy Santa Cruz-Reed; Guinevere Ewing, PLEAG Parent Representative.

-Here are a couple of relevant documents:
+Here are some relevant documents